-- Add powdered sugar, beating for about 5 minutes until sugar is fully dissolved.
+- Add in the powdered sugar, beating for about 5 minutes until the sugar is fully dissolved.

-- In a separate bowl, beat heavy whipping cream until stiff peaks form.
+- In a separate bowl, beat the heavy whipping cream until stiff peaks form.

-- Fold in whipped cream to cream cheese frosting and spread on top of cooled carrot cake.
+- Fold the whipped cream in the cream cheese frosting and spread it on top of the cooled carrot cake.